• Latest

 2. Improved Productivity: When we are in a flow state, we are more focused and efficient when completing tasks.

-3. Greater Satisfaction with Life: Flow state is one of the most satisfying states possible because it allows us to block out distractions and focus on what we’re doing.
+3. Greater Satisfaction with Life: The flow state is one of the most satisfying states possible because it allows us to block out distractions and focus on what we’re doing.

 The Science of Flow State